There are no products in your shopping cart.

 HPV itself has no symptoms, so many people may have HPV without knowing it.
 This can be worrying.
 But it might be helpful to remember that HPV usually goes away without causing any problems.
 In 9 in 10 cases, HPV is cleared within 2 years.

-In England, Scotland and Wales, cervical screening (previously called a ‘smear test’) looks for high-risk HPV first.
+In the UK, cervical screening (previously called a ‘smear test’) looks for high-risk HPV first.
 This is called HPV primary screening.
-In Northern Ireland, a different test is used before looking for HPV.
-There will be a switch to HPV primary screening in the future.

 Read more about HPV primary screening >